Brian Redhead: Publications

+Personal life

+Redhead married Jean (Jenni) Salmon in 1954 and had four children.

 In 1993, his health started to fail and he was in pain on his left side and leg.
 He was thought to need hip surgery, but in fact had a ruptured appendix which was leaking toxins, causing liver and kidney failure and other problems.
 He took leave from Today in early December, expecting to return after Christmas, but died in January 1994.